ipfs/specs/routing/DELEGATED_CONTENT_ROUTING_HTTP.md

 This API does not support pagination, but optional pagination can be added in a backwards-compatible spec update.

-### Implementation Notes

-Servers are required to return *at most* `pageLimit` results in a page.
-It is recommended for pages to be as dense as possible, but it is acceptable for them to return any number of items in the closed interval [0, pageLimit].
-This is dependent on the capabilities of the backing database implementation.
-For example, a query specifying a `transfer` filter for a rare transfer protocol should not *require* the server to perform a very expensive database query for a single request.
-Instead, this is left to the server implementation to decide based on the constraints of the database.

-Implementations should encode into the token whatever information is necessary for fetching the next page.
-This could be a base32-encoded JSON object like `{"offset":3,"limit":10}`, an object ID of the last scanned item, etc.
+## Streaming

+This API does not currently support streaming, however it can be added in the future through a backwards-compatible update by using a content type other than `application/json`.

 ## Error Codes

-- `501`: must be returned if a method/path is not supported
+- `501` (Not Implemented): must be returned if a method/path is not supported
-- `429`: may be returned to indicate to the caller that it is issuing requests too quickly
+- `429` (Too Many Requests): may be returned along with optional [Retry-After](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header to indicate to the caller that it is issuing requests too quickly
-- `400`: must be returned if an unknown path is requested
+- `400` (Bad Request): must be returned if an unknown path is requested

 ## CORS and Web Browsers